 Code: SDBRXPrint page

-Enjoy one of our most popular bridge holidays, suitable for regular Duplicate Bridge players at club level.
+Enjoy one of our most popular bridge holidays over the festive season, suitable for regular Duplicate Bridge players at club level.
 The morning seminars will help fine-tune your skills which you can put into practice in the serious (but fun) bridge competitions in the evening.

 - Morning seminars will cover topics in depth and will fine-tune your skills

 - Each evening there is a serious (but still fun) bridge competition

 - Free afternoons give time to relax or explore the local area

 - EBU Master Points are available on this holiday

 - Great value: all prices include Full Board en-suite accommodation, bridge fees, prizes and Master Points

 - Expert leader: we carefully select friendly and knowledgeable bridge directors for each holiday